JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7907 days**.

-And here is a just a random fact -  **There were no red colored M&Ms from 1976 to 1987**.
+And here is a just a random fact -  **At the 1960 Winter Olympic Games, Walt Disney was head of the committee that organized the opening day ceremonies**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)